-How empty are our conceptions of Deity!
-We admit theoretically that God is good, omnipotent, omni- 18 present, infinite, and then we try to give Prayerful information to this infinite Mind.
-We plead ingratitude for unmerited pardon and for a liberal outpouring of 21 benefactions.
+- How empty are our conceptions of Deity!
+We admit - theoretically that God is good, omnipotent, omnipresent, infinite, and then we try to give information to this infinite Mind.
+We plead - 21 for unmerited pardon and for a liberal outpouring of

+- benefactions.
 Are we really grateful for the good already received?
-Then we shall avail ourselves of the blessings we have, and thus be fitted to receive more.
-24 Gratitude is much more than a verbal expression of thanks.
-Action expresses more gratitude than speech.

-If we are ungrateful for Life, Truth, and Love, and 27 yet return thanks to God for all blessings, we are insincere and incur the sharp censure our Master pronounces on hypocrites.
-In such a case, the only 30 acceptable prayer is to put the finger on the lips and remember our blessings.
+Then we shall avail ourselves of the blessings we have, and thus be fitted to receive more. - 24 blessings we have, and thus be fitted to receive more.
+Gratitude is much more than a verbal expression of thanks.
+Action expresses more gratitude than speech. - 27 If we are ungrateful for Life, Truth, and Love, and yet return thanks to God for all blessings, we are insincere and incur the sharp censure our Master pro- - 30 nounces on hypocrites.
+In such a case, the only acceptable prayer is to put the finger on the lips and remember our blessings.
 While the heart is far from